pengnam/BrainDump/Algorithms/Tips.md

 Ensuring that two values are 1 away from each other abs(m-n)

-if list is used at any time, always ask what happens if list is empty
+if list is used at any time, always ask what happens if list is:
+  1. Empty/Size 1
+  2. Is increasing/decreasing continuously

 Steps:
 1. Give a higher level idea of the solution